These days, collagen supplements are everywhere. If you read the labels on these supplements, you’ve probably seen the term “hydrolyzed collagen.”

 Guess what?
 They’re all the same thing.

-In this guide, you’ll learn everything you need to know about hydrolyzed collagen: what it is, benefits, dosage, and how to choose a good collagen supplement.
+In this guide, you’ll learn everything you need to know about hydrolyzed collagen, including its health benefits, proper dosage, and how to choose a high-quality supplement.

 Name a body part.
 Collagen is probably in there.

-Think of collagen as glue — glue that holds your bones, muscles, skin, and internal organs together.
+Think of collagen as the glue that holds your bones, muscles, skin, and internal organs together.
 Without collagen, you’d fall apart.

-Fortunately, you can synthesize your own collagen.
-Yes, you have your very own internal collagen factory, churning away night and day.
+Fortunately, you can make your own collagen.
+Yes, you have an internal collagen factory, churning away night and day.

-Unfortunately, the production of your collagen factory declines over time.
+Unfortunately, this production declines over time.
 The older you get, the less collagen you make.

-You make collagen from amino acids — tiny building blocks needed to form larger tissues.
+You create collagen from amino acids — tiny building blocks needed to form larger tissues.
 Collagen protein is especially rich in the amino acids glycine, proline, and hydroxyproline.

-These molecules are considered “non-essential amino acids”, but that doesn’t mean they aren’t important.
-They help you make more collagen!
+These molecules are “non-essential amino acids,” but that doesn’t mean they aren’t necessary.
+They help you make more collagen.

 Take glycine, for instance.
 Your body synthesizes about 3 grams of glycine per day, but — according to some researchers — you need 10 grams of glycine to fuel collagen synthesis[*].

-Doing the math, that’s 7 grams of glycine you must get through diet.
-And so if you aren’t eating collagen-rich foods, you might benefit from other sources of glycine — like hydrolyzed collagen supplements.
+Doing the math, that’s 7 grams of glycine you must get through your diet.
+So, if you aren’t eating collagen-rich foods, you might benefit from other sources of glycine, such as hydrolyzed collagen supplements.

 What Does “Hydrolyzed” Mean?

-The term “hydrolyzed” simply means broken down by water.
-In the context of collagen, it refers to how collagen-rich connective tissue has been broken down into smaller molecules (a lower molecular weight) for enhanced absorption.
+The term “hydrolyzed” means broken down by water.
+In the context of collagen, it refers to how collagen-rich connective tissue breaks down into smaller molecules for better absorption.

-To unpack the term: hydro means “water”, and lysis means “breaking down of cell membranes”.
-Hydrolysis.
-Hydrolyzed.
+To unpack the term, hydro means “water” and lysis means “breaking down of cell membranes.”

 Here’s the industrial process for making hydrolyzed collagen[*]: